 2015 - VIEW GUIDE

-Published in February 2014, this updated version of the BVCA Guide to Responsible Investment contains new guidance and case studies which take into account the changing nature of the responsible investment agenda, providing private equity and venture capital fund managers with a reference tool on how to manage environmental, social and corporate governance (ESG) risks and opportunities.
+Published in February 2014, the BVCA Guide to Responsible Investment contains new guidance and case studies which take into account the changing nature of the responsible investment agenda, providing private equity and venture capital fund managers with a reference tool on how to manage environmental, social and corporate governance (ESG) risks and opportunities.
 This guide provides detailed and practical advice on how ESG factors can be managed throughout the life cycle of investments.

 2014 - VIEW GUIDE